reald/uv-k5-firmware-custom/README.md

 The timer can be reset in menu "TiRst".
 Select "TiRst" with "M"-key, a triangle appears.
 Another press on "M"-key will reset the timer.
 Use this for synchronization.
 Active fox and timer are shown on the top in the status bar if the menu is opened.

+To get a notice if the fox cycle is ending soon a beep sound can be played.
+The number of seconds for this tone before the ending of the fox cycle can be configured in menu "EndSig" (1..30s or "off" for no signal).

 #### Gain Remember Mode ####
 This firmware supports **gain remember** for manual gain control.
 If gain remember is **activated**, the